WHAT IF I BECOME PREGNANT WHILE USING Paragard®?

 The most common side effects of Paragard® are

-heavier, longer periods and spotting between periods; most of these side effects diminish after
+heavier, longer periods and spotting between periods; most of these side effects should diminish after

 2–3 months.
 However, if your menstrual flow continues to be heavy or long, or spotting continues,